rabaduptis/CryptoCurrencyTracker/README.md

 - Various Android jetpack libraries (such as NavigationController)

 #### Features that are discontinued or need to be developed
-- Background worker, dependency injection issues
+- Background worker HiltWorker,AssistedInject issues
-- Favorite coin system should be improved
+- Favorite coin system must be improved

  ------------